What Is Polkadot and Is It a Good Investment?

 - Network upgrades

-Polkadot weeds out bad investors.
-If you invest in but aren’t engaged in how the system evolves, your DOT tokens are released and reinvested into the ecosystem.
+Polkadot weeds out bad investors by releasing their DOT tokens into the ecosystem.
 This leaves room for serious investors to help Polkadot improve the way it offers services.

 Polkadot was first introduced by its founder, Gavin Wood, in 2016 via a whitepaper.
-At fewer than five years old with less than a year in the stock market, it has no track record for comparison yet, which makes it significantly riskier.
+At fewer than five years old, with less than a year on the market, it has no track record for comparison yet, which makes it significantly riskier.
+Other risks include:

 Is Polkadot a Good Investment?